 Molina has a dedicated team with locally based Provider Relations representatives who facilitate education sessions to ensure Providers clearly understand our requirements and programs.
 These Provider Relations representatives deliver Provider training, including but not limited to DHCS regulatory requirements, while also supporting issue resolution and conveying knowledge of compliance requirements with Molina Policies and Procedures.
+In addition,

-In addition, Provider Relations representatives communicate to Providers their rights and responsibilities, while offering support in navigating our processes and network.
-Specific training materials on various services are accessible to Providers and their staff 24/7, 365 days, through our website, Availability portal at Provider.MolinaHealthCare.com.
+Provider Relations representatives communicate to Providers their rights and responsibilities, while offering support in navigating our processes and network.
+Specific training materials on various services are accessible to Providers and their staff 24/7, 365 days, through our website, Availity Essentials portal at availity.com/providers/.